If you’re interested in learning more about how to participate in one of these photo series, here’s what you need to know:

-No!
-Models are prohibited from editing the images in any way.
-This includes applying social media filters, social media frames, editing on their phone or computer, cropping the images or changing the size.
+Models are prohibited from editing images in any way.
+This includes applying social media filters, social media frames, phone or computer digital editing, cropping the images or changing the size.

 Can I share or post the images on my social media pages or use on my own website?

 Absolutely.
 The final images you receive are yours to share on social media or print.

 Unless otherwise discussed and agreed upon in advance, all images will have the photographer’s watermark placed in a fairly discreet manner.
 These may not be removed by the model or any other TFP collaborators.